How to apply for a BSWAT payment

-- Call the hotline on 1800 799 515 to complete the form over the phone.
+- Call the BSWAT Payment Scheme information line on 1800 799 515 to complete the form over the phone.
 The Department will send you the completed form for you to review, sign and send back.

 You can find information on completing the application form on the BSWAT Payment Scheme Resources webpage.

 Appointing a nominee

-As part of the application, you can appoint a nominee to act on your behalf regarding the scheme.
+As part of the application, you can appoint a nominee to act on your behalf regarding the Payment Scheme.

 If you applied without appointing a nominee, or if you want to appoint additional nominees, you can:

-The Department will assess all applications for the scheme to test eligibility for a payment under the scheme.
+The Department will assess all applications for the Payment Scheme to test eligibility for a payment under the Payment Scheme.

 The Department will respond to all applications.
 In its response, the Department may:

 - offer you a payment under the Payment Scheme (if you are eligible for the Payment Scheme and entitled to a payment); or

-- advise you that your application met the eligibility requirements but you are not entitled to a payment under the scheme (if you are not entitled to such payment); or
+- advise you that your application met the eligibility requirements but you are not entitled to a payment under the Payment Scheme; or

-- advise you that you are not eligible for the scheme (if you are not eligible for the scheme).
+- advise you that you are not eligible for the Payment Scheme (if you are not eligible for the Payment Scheme).